-So here are some ideas to help you effectively communicate with your current customers through this crisis and set yourself up for a strong comeback.
-Grab a pen and some paper!
+So here are some ideas to help you effectively communicate with your current customers through this crisis and set yourself up for a strong comeback, or even a remarkable present.
+Ready?

 #1 Be honest with customers about what you can do right now and what should wait.